pcfreak30/skyd/modules/transactionpool/README.md

 input the timestamp when the peer was discovered, and returns a channel that must be used to report the size of the transaction set being sent.

-The peer share limiter attempts to enforce a global ratelimit on sharing pre-existing transactions with new peers.
+The peer share limiter attempts to enforce a global, long term and burst agnostic ratelimit on the new peer share subsystem.
 Ideally, transaction sets can be shared with new peers at full speed, but then an amount of time is allowed to pass between sending transaction sets to ensure that the long term average bandwidth consumption is below the peer share ratelimit.
 If some peers are particularly slow in receiving transactions, the peer share limiter would like to unblock threads that are trying to send to other peers, so that slow peers cannot suffocate other peers.
 Using a heap to select which peers to unblock achieves these goals.

 ##### Inbound Complexities
  - `callBlockForShareTSet` is used by the [New Peer Share](#new-peer-share) subsystem to limit transactions being shared with new peers.

-##### State Complexities
+##### Outbound Complexities
-There is a subtle state complexity with the core transaction pool fields which complicates the implementation of the peer share limiter.
-The transaction sets in the transaction pool are constantly changing and adjusting as new blocks are found and as new transactions are received, which means if any period of time elapses between choosing to send a transaction set and actually sending the transaction set, the size of the data being sent may change.
+ - `callTpoolSynced` is called from the [Core](#core) subsystem to determine whether or not the transaction pool is currently synced.

-This creates a complexity with the peer share limiter because the peer share limiter cares about the volume of data being sent out of the transaction pool.
+##### Other Complexities
-Because the exact relay size of a transaction set cannot be known until right before the relay, the peer share limiter needs to be told how many bytes a relay operation used after the limiter unblocks that operation.
+ - The core subsystem has a dynamic set of transactions which changes as new blocks are found and new transactions are added.
+When the new peer share subsystem blocks before sending a transaction set to a peer, the ideal transaction set to send can change during the block.
+For that reason, the transaction set to send is not chosen until after the blocking is complete.

-This implementation detail for the peer share limiter allows a thread to defer choosing a transaction set to relay until after it has been unblocked by the limiter.
-If it finds after being unblocked that there are no transaction sets to send, it can tell the limiter that 0 bytes were used in relay operations.
+   The peer share limiter needs to know the size of the object that gets sent, this therefore needs to be communicated after the blocking is complete.
+This communication is performed using channels.

 ##### TODOs
  - TODO: Currently the ratelimit that the peer share limiter uses is a const